greenyjwk/Hybrid-Vision-Transformer-Systematic-Review/README.md

-# Hybrid Vision Transformer Systematic Review
+# Systematic Review of Hybrid Vision Transformer Architectures for Radiological Image Analysis

 ### Comparative analysis of the existing hybrid architectures